atalha-cmd/Biophysics_ML/README.md

 ## Prerequisites

 Before running the scripts in this repository, please ensure the following requirements are met:

 1. A **Python** environment.
 2. A set of required packages installed, including:

-- * Python packages: gudhi, matplotlib, etc.
+    * Python packages: `gudhi`, `matplotlib`, etc.

-- * A Fortran compiler, such as gfortran, for running certain numerical routines.
+    * A Fortran compiler, such as `gfortran`, for running certain numerical routines.
 3. (Recommended) Set up a Python virtual environment to isolate dependencies.

 ### Scripts Overview